sparktsang/wangfuk/EVIDENCE.md

 ---

-### 🆔 [E-SAFETY-2024-07-19-02] The "Powerless" Lie: How the Watchdog Signed Off on the Fire
+### 🆔 [E-SAFETY-2024-07-19-02] The "Powerless" Lie: How the Watchdog Approved the Kill

 **🚨 Significance:**

-Post-disaster, a Senior Project Officer from the Consultant (**Will Power/鴻毅**) attempted to rewrite history, claiming they "strongly opposed" (極力反對) the use of Styrofoam but were overruled because they were "not the employer."
-This defense is contradicted by procedural facts and the physical presence of their leadership.
+Post-disaster, a Senior Project Officer from the Consultant (**Will Power/鴻毅**) attempted to rewrite history, claiming they "strongly opposed" the use of Styrofoam but were overruled because they were "not the employer."
+This defense is contradicted by procedural facts, expert opinion, and their active role in suppressing resident concerns.

 **1. The "Gatekeeper" became the "Doorman":**
-Sources confirm that all material procurement required Will Power's written approval (入紙...由鴻毅簽署確認).
+Sources confirm that all material procurement required Will Power's written approval.
 *   *The Contradiction:* You cannot "strongly oppose" something and then **sign the approval form**.
 If the Consultant truly opposed it on safety grounds, they had the contractual power—and professional duty—to reject the material submission.

-Signing it converted their "opposition" into "authorization."
+**2. The Power to Stop Work:**
+Independent expert Engineer "Siu" confirms that consultants have full authority to inspect **Material On Site (MOS)**.
+If materials violate safety standards or deviate from the plan, the consultant has the **absolute right to order a work stoppage**.
+Claiming powerlessness is a lie.

+**3. From Passive to Active Complicity:**
+Evidence shows Will Power went beyond "passive acceptance."
+They actively **defended the Styrofoam** to residents ("no problem," "not illegal") and **used financial threats** ("pay compensation") to crush resident opposition.
+They were not helpless bystanders; they were the enforcers of the hazardous policy.

-**2. The Silent Director:**
+**4. The Silent Director:**
-On July 19, 2024, Will Power's Director **Wong Hap-yin** (黃俠然) sat on stage while the Contractor presented the Styrofoam sealing method as a standard procedure to residents.
+On July 19, 2024, Will Power's Director **Wong Hap-yin** (黃俠然) sat on stage while the Contractor presented the Styrofoam sealing method.
+His silence signaled professional endorsement.
-*   *The Implication:* If the firm "strongly opposed" this hazard, the Director should have intervened *during the public briefing*.
-His silence signaled to the residents that the Styrofoam method was professionally endorsed and safe.

-**3. Blaming the Layman:**
-The Officer's excuse—"I am not the employer"—is a deflection.
-The "Employer" (the Management Committee) consists of laymen who hired the Consultant specifically to identify and reject technical risks.
-Blaming the client for a technical safety failure is a fundamental breach of professional ethics.

 **📜 Original Record:**